 How Our Puppies Are Raised

+Of course there is also a lot more to properly raising puppies than just providing them with environmental novelties.
+Dogs are social creatures, and interacting with other beings is of vital importance.
 Our pups are handled several times a day, every day, from birth until they go to their new homes.
-In addition to their daily cuddles, during the period of 3 to 16 days after birth they also undergo the Bio-Sensor "Superdog" Program of early neurological stimulation that was developed by the US Department of Defense for use with Military Working Dogs.
-This program is one that is widely used by breeders of all types, and while we don't know if it truly does make any positive impact in the development of young pups, it certainly doesn't hurt.
+In addition to their daily cuddles, during the period of 3 to 16 days after birth they also undergo the Bio-Sensor "Superdog" Program of early neurological stimulation (ENS) that was developed by the US Department of Defense for use with Military Working Dogs and popularized decades ago by Dr. Carmen Battaglia.
+We also add AviDog's early olfactory stimulation to this as well.
+These programs are widely used by breeders of all types, and while we don't know if they truly make any positive impact in the development of young pups, they certainly don't hurt.
+Daily handling continues after the ENS programs are complete and we start exposing the puppies to basic husbandry tasks that will be a part of their future lives.
+Playing with feet, weekly nail trims/grinding, looking at teeth and ears, mild amounts of restraint, checking various body parts, some light grooming with a soft brush and baths as needed are all done in a manner that keeps these experiences, if not enjoyable, at least tolerable for the puppies in order to help set the stage for dogs who are manageable for grooming and vetting as they mature.

-We do try to keep visitors and activity around the pups to a minimum until after the third week, at which time the pups' eyesight and hearing are up and running smoothly, and the pups are aware, active, mobile and starting to realize there is a whole new world around them to explore.
-After this milestone visitors are welcome, and between friends, family members and neighbors the pups typically receive several visits a week.
-Customers on our puppy waiting list often come to visit too, and Saturdays after our SchH club finishes training the pups are all brought out to romp and play and socialize with our club members.
+We do try to keep visitors and activity around the pups to a minimum until after the third week, at which time the pups' eyesight and hearing are online and they are starting to recognize and interact with other creatures.
+Once the puppies are ready, visitors are welcome and between friends, family members and neighbors the pups typically receive several visits a week.
+Customers on our puppy waiting list often come to visit too, and our schutzhund club members are always happy to socialize them on training days.
 By the time they go to their new homes, the pups have already met dozens of people of different ages and ethnic backgrounds.

-We begin crate training our puppies around 5 weeks of age.
-Prior to this they have been eating their meals out of large community pans, but now their food is put into individual bowls and they are crated for their meals.
-The first week we will crate 2 puppies together with their food bowls, in order to allow them to acclimate to the confinement of the crate without experiencing isolation at the same time.
-As they continue to develop and grow and get more and more used to the crates, they are separated until each pup is eating all of its meals in its own, puppy sized crate.
-At around 6 weeks old, after they've gotten some exposure to crates, we also begin taking them for short car rides a few times a week in order to accustom them to vehicular travel and help them get over any car sickness (or at least identify who gets car sick so we can warn the new owner!).
+At around 5 weeks of age we begin crate training the puppies, starting with feeding them meals in crates in order to ensure a positive first experience.
+The first week we will crate 2 puppies together with their food bowls in order to allow them to acclimate to the confinement of the crate without experiencing isolation at the same time.
+As they continue to develop and grow and get more and more used to the crates, they are separated until each pup is eating in its own, puppy sized crate.
+In the following weeks as their crate training progresses, we will take them for short car rides in order to accustom them to vehicular travel and help them get over any car sickness (or at least identify who gets car sick so we can warn the new owner!).
 As with the rest of crate training, we start with 2-3 pups together in a large crate and over time work up to pups being by themselves each in its own crate.

-Much of the evaluation process is simple observation of how the pups behave and react as they begin to explore the world and we expose them to a wide variety of new sights, smells, sounds, objects and environments.
-It's amazing how much information about each pup's personality can be gleaned by just sitting back and watching as they experience new things, interact with one another and with other people and dogs, and adjust to the changing dynamics within the litter that occurs as they work out their own pecking order.
-Both in their puppy enclosure and strewn throughout the house they have access to a plethora of balls, kongs, stuffy toys, squeaky toys, nylabones, tug ropes and most every other dog toy imaginable.
-Watching them play together is not only enjoyable, but insightful as well.
-As they chew and carry and shake toys, run and chase and scuffle with one another, we are able to observe additional valuable information about each pup's drive and temperament.
+Much of the evaluation process is careful observation of how the pups behave and react as they begin to explore the world and we expose them to a wide variety of new sights, smells, sounds, objects and environments.
+It's amazing how much information about each pup's personality can be gleaned by just sitting back and watching as they experience new things, interact with one another and with other people and dogs, adjust to the changing dynamics within the litter and learn about the world around them.

 During this play, as well as at random times during our excursions around and about, we test for environmental sensitivities of various kinds.
 We expose them to gunshots, car horns, slammed doors, stainless steel buckets dropped on concrete, and other abrupt, loud noises in order to test their startle reflex and, most importantly, resiliency.
 We run them through several scenarios designed to test their drive, confidence and willingness to play despite different, strange environmental factors or obstacles.
 Do they play differently on slick surfaces compared to surfaces where they can get good traction and footing?
 How about in dark versus well lit areas?
 Quiet versus noisy locations?
 Will they confidently chase a toy up and down short flights of steps and piles off loose rock, under a table or bush, into a tunnel or through other obstacles?
 Will they willingly negotiate walking across a raised plank or wobble board, and up and down a lowered A-frame climbing wall?
 Do they remain confident, or freeze up, when placed on a table or other tall surface?
 When faced with an impediment to getting food or toy or anything else they want, do they keep trying, showing persistence and problem solving ability?
 Or do they get frustrated and have a fit, or just give up and wander off to do something else?
 Answers to these sorts of questions shed incredible light on the depths of each pup's personality and are important factors in determining the best placement for each pup.